rust-lang/book/second-edition/nostarch/chapter19.md

 assert_eq!(b, &mut [4, 5, 6]);
 ```

-Listing 19-4: Using the safe `split_at_mut`
+Listing 19-4: Using the safe `split_at_mut` function
-function

 This function can’t be implemented using only safe Rust.
 An attempt might look
-like Listing 19-5.
-For simplicity, we’re implementing `split_at_mut` as a
+something like Listing 19-5, which will not compile.
+For simplicity, we’re
-function rather than a method, and only for slices of `i32` values rather than
+implementing `split_at_mut` as a function rather than a method, and only for
-for a generic type `T`:
+slices of `i32` values rather than for a generic type `T`.

 ```
 fn split_at_mut(slice: &mut [i32], mid: usize) -> (&mut [i32], &mut [i32]) {